TheProjectsGuy/Learning_ROS/src/cpp_basic_nodes/README.md

 rosrun cpp_basic_nodes simple_cpp_parameter_node
 ```

-The output must consist of the contents of existing parameters (you can `roskill` the node now).
+The output must consist of the contents of existing parameters (some keys/parameters may not be found and that's okay, you can `roskill` the node now).
 It must also have created another parameter on the server by the name of `/custom_cpp_parameter`, check it using `rosparam get` (this will persist even after the node as the resource is on the ROS Master).
 You must now load the [Params1.yaml](./yaml/Params1.yaml) file into the parameter server and then rerun the node.

 ```bash
 rosparam load `rospack find cpp_basic_nodes`/yaml/Params1.yaml